 Generate and manage test reports and periodic reports using Jenkins.

-This instructor-led, live training in Michigan (online or onsite) is aimed at engineers who wish to utilize Spinnaker for frequent and continuous deployment of software to AWS or Kubernetes for government operations.
+This instructor-led, live training in Michigan (online or onsite) is designed for engineers who wish to utilize Spinnaker for frequent and continuous deployment of software to AWS or Kubernetes.

 By the end of this training, participants will be able to:

-Install and configure Spinnaker for advanced operational tasks.
+- Install and configure Spinnaker for advanced operations.

-This instructor-led, live training in Michigan (online or onsite) is aimed at system administrators and developers who wish to utilize Argo CD for government to automate the deployment and lifecycle management of applications.
+This instructor-led, live training in [location] (online or onsite) is aimed at system administrators and developers who wish to utilize Argo CD for automating the deployment and lifecycle management of applications for government use.

-By the end of this training, participants will be able to automate, monitor, audit, and roll back their Kubernetes systems using Argo CD, ensuring alignment with public sector workflows and governance requirements.
+By the end of this training, participants will be able to automate, monitor, audit, and roll back their Kubernetes systems using Argo CD, ensuring alignment with public sector workflows, governance, and accountability.

-This instructor-led, live training in Michigan (online or onsite) is aimed at developers who wish to build, test, deploy, and monitor containerized software to the cloud without having to provision or manage infrastructure for government.
+This instructor-led, live training in [location] (online or onsite) is designed for developers who wish to build, test, deploy, and monitor containerized software to the cloud without provisioning or managing infrastructure.

 By the end of this training, participants will be able to:

-Understand and apply a configuration-as-code approach to setting up infrastructure for government operations.
+- Understand and apply a configuration-as-code approach to setting up infrastructure.

-Create custom-configured Docker containers for deploying software applications to the cloud in alignment with public sector workflows.
+- Create custom-configured Docker containers for deploying software applications to the cloud.

-Monitor deployments via the Bitbucket Pipelines Deployment Dashboard to maintain accountability and transparency.
+- Monitor deployments using the Bitbucket Pipelines Deployment Dashboard.

-This instructor-led, live training Michigan (online or onsite) is aimed at developers or DevOps engineers who wish to build automation pipelines using CI/CD practices with Python for government.
+This instructor-led, live training (online or onsite) is designed for developers or DevOps engineers who wish to establish automation pipelines using CI/CD practices with Python.

 By the end of this training, participants will be able to:

-Set up the necessary development environment to start building CI/CD pipelines with Python.
+- Configure the required development environment to initiate building CI/CD pipelines with Python.

-Build automated pipelines for testing and publishing Python packages using Travis-CI.
+- Construct automated pipelines for testing and publishing Python packages utilizing Travis-CI.

-Automate the deployment of containerized applications with Docker and Heroku.
+- Automate the deployment of containerized applications with Docker and Heroku, ensuring alignment with best practices for government workflows and governance.

-Continuous Integration (CI) is a development practice where developers frequently merge their code changes to promptly identify and resolve errors.
+Continuous Integration (CI) is a development methodology in which developers integrate code changes frequently to identify and resolve issues promptly.

-In this instructor-led, live training, participants will gain an understanding of Continuous Integration for JavaScript as they work through setting up a CI process for a JavaScript project.
+This instructor-led, live training provides an overview of Continuous Integration for JavaScript, guiding participants through the process of establishing a CI workflow for a JavaScript project.

 By the end of this training, participants will be able to:

-Create their own Continuous Integration system for their JavaScript projects
+- Implement their own Continuous Integration system for JavaScript projects.

 **Audience**